-The design of conventional hiking boots fails to bring out for adequate ventilation and breathability.
+The design of conventional hiking boots fails to bring out adequate ventilation and breathability.
 Inadequate ventilation can be disastrous in hot climates.
 The thing is your feet have more sweat pores than any other body part.
-Improper breathability culminates into infections, foul smell, rashes, and blisters.
+Improper breathability culminates in infections, foul smells, rashes, and blisters.

 Comfort is the main reason behind having your hiking boots on.
-All of the attributes above have an impact on comfort in one way of the other.
-The most vital attributes that make a hiking boot comfy are ventilation, weight, boot shape and fit.
+All of the attributes above have an impact on comfort in one way or the other.
+The most vital attributes that make a hiking boot comfy are ventilation, weight, boot shape, and fit.

 Here are more FAQs related to hiking boots: